“Hey, when you wanted to leave,” my Contracts Manager asked me at the closure stage of my previous project. “One month!” I replied.

 Answer: The longest path & the minimum time required to complete a project.
 A combination of activities with the total float as zero are included all.

-Question-7: How much duration a milestone activity normally has?
+Question-7: How much duration a milestone activity has typically?

-Answer: Well, there are different types of milestones that are there like start milestone, finish milestone, etc. but all have ZERO duration.
+Answer: Well, different types of milestones are there like start milestone, finish milestone, etc. but all have ZERO duration.

 Question-8: What is the difference between Free Float & Total Float?

 Answer: Free Float – the amount of time we can delay an activity without affecting the early start date of its successor activity.
 Total Float – the amount of time we can delay an activity from its early start date without delaying the whole project finish.

 The free float may affect the start of any activity, but total float may affect the duration of the overall project.

 Question-9: What is the difference between Change order & Variation order Request?

 Answer: Technically, there is no such difference.
 Change order or Variation request is a change in scope from the contract but as per contract.
 If you are much curious about which term should be used, the better refer your contract documents.
 I have heard the term Variation Order but never seen any documentation for it.
 Everywhere they write a Change Order Request.

 Question-10: How to measure the progress of a project?

 Answer: Normally there are three ways to measure the progress 1)-Man-hours, 2)-Cost & 3)-Quantity